Fixed points and critical temperature near quantum critical points in $d$-wave cuprate superconductors: Effective theory

 \subsection{Fluctuations of order parameters}

-As depicted in Fig.~\ref{fig1}, the superconducting dome is separated into two distinct regions owing to the QPT .
-For the right side, it corresponds to the $d$-wave superconducting (SC) state.
-In comparison, the $X$-state order parameter emerges on the left side accompanied by certain symmetry breaking.
+As depicted in Fig.~\ref{fig1}, the superconducting dome is separated into two distinct regions owing to the QPT.
+The right-hand side corresponds to the $d$-wave superconducting (SC) state.
+In comparison, the $X$-state order parameter emerges on the left-hand side accompanied by certain symmetry breaking.
 In the vicinity of the QCP, the fluctuations of order parameters can bring important contributions to the critical behavior.

-At first, let us consider the fluctuation of $X$ state denoted by $\phi$.
-In principle, there exist four distinct kinds of $X$ states due to different symmetry breakings~\cite{Vojta2000PRL,Vojta2000PRB,Vojta2000IJMPB}, which are helpful to cluster the four sorts of potential QCPs at $x_c$, namely $\tau_{x,y,z}$-QCP and $\tau_{0}$-QCP.
-These fluctuations can interact with the fermionic QPs nearby QCPs~\cite{Vojta2000PRL,Vojta2000PRB,Vojta2000IJMPB,RZW2022NPB},
+At first, let us consider the fluctuation of the $X$ state denoted by $\phi$.
+In principle, there exist four distinct kinds of $X$ states due to different symmetry breakings~\cite{Vojta2000PRL,Vojta2000PRB,Vojta2000IJMPB}, which are helpful to cluster the four sorts of potential QCPs at $x_c$, namely $\tau_{x,y,z}$-QCP and $\tau_{0}$-QCP with $\tau_0$ denoting the $2 \times 2$ identity matrix.
+These fluctuations can interact with the fermionic QPs near QCPs~\cite{Vojta2000PRL,Vojta2000PRB,Vojta2000IJMPB,RZW2022NPB},